 Common Car Accident Injuries in Miami

 The average American driver can expect to be involved in three to four car accidents over the course of his or her lifetime.
 Luckily, most of these accidents will be minor and will not cause serious injuries or deaths.
 Despite this, the Center for Disease Control and Prevention reports that motor vehicle accidents continue to be a leading cause of injuries and deaths each year across all age groups.
+When injuries occur, you will need an experienced Miami car accident injury lawyer to assist.

 Car accidents cause a wide variety of injuries, and every accident is unique.
 That being said, there are several common types of accidents that personal injury attorneys see frequently: